-- Income replacement ratios to be reduced to 70%, from 75% currently
+- Income replacement ratios to be reduced to 70%, from 75% currently.

 - Long benefit periods, such as to age 65, to be managed to maintain a motivation to return to work.
 This may include changing from “Own Occupation” to “Any Occupation” definition after 2 years on claim.

 APRA has since backtracked on the timing of the last measure i.e. the changing of the policy contract term to 5 years.
 On 12th May 2021 APRA announced that they would give insurers another 12 months to implement this measure.
 Insurers had reportedly been unable to work out solutions to satisfy APRA’s measures without “unintended adverse consequences for consumers”.
-However, APRA has reaffirmed its commitment to move away from the current practice of locking in terms and conditions for an extended period of time.
+However, APRA has reaffirmed its commitment to move away from the current practice of locking in terms and conditions for extended periods of time.

 Life insurance companies are still pushing ahead with the other measures.
 Some insurers have already indicated that they intend to go further than the proposed APRA changes by reducing income replacement ratios to 60% or even lower.
-Other parties such as the Actuaries Institute have proposed a range of other restrictive measures.
+Other parties such as the Actuaries Institute have proposed a range of even more restrictive measures.